 Not all promotions offered by bookies can be profited from through matched betting, so the work involved is sifting through the terms and conditions looking for loopholes.
 Luckily you won’t need to do that for a long time, other people have done all that hard work for you and there are enough offers around to keep you satisfied for many months.

-Perhaps the most popular way to find these matched betting suitable offers is to get involved in a forum – for instance Money Saving Expert (which is free) or The Gambling Times (which is£4.99 a month).
+Perhaps the most popular way to find these matched betting suitable offers is to get involved in a forum – for instance Money Saving Expert (which is free).
 They are very good for finding ‘reload offers’ or recently changed ‘sign-up offers’ and for discussing tactics.
 You can read my full review of the different matched betting forums here.
 The biggest downside is that any ‘sign-up offer’ that has been around for a long time will be buried deep in the forum and can take a long time to find and dig out.

 The next most popular method is to use a matched betting subscription service that will spoon feed you offers in exchange for a small monthly fee.